close image of hands wet with clay

 Ceramic art at CCA incorporates a wide range of disciplines, including printmaking, sculpture, and glass.
 Students learn to develop an intensive studio practice that incorporates many different perspectives, materials, and techniques.

-Under the mentorship of our award-winning faculty, including Nathan Lynch, Arthur Gonzalez, and Nancy Selvin, students embrace risk-taking and master fundamental skills—drawing, sculpture, design, and research—that will prepare them for lifelong careers as ceramists.
+Under the mentorship of our award-winning faculty, including Nathan Lynch and Arthur Gonzalez, students embrace risk-taking and master fundamental skills—drawing, sculpture, design, and research—that will prepare them for lifelong careers as ceramists.

 LUNCH by Eleni Berg (BFA Ceramics 2019), created in Norman DeCarlo’s spring 2019 stop motion course.